Aidenzich/road-to-master/studies/recsys/Metrics/MAEvsRMSE.md

 - MAE can only accurately recreate 0.8 of the data set.
 - RSME does not use Absolute Values, which is a lot more **mathematically convenient** whenever calculating distance, gradient, or other metrics.

-That’s why most cost functions in Machine Learning avoid using MAE and rather use sum of squared errors or Root Means Squared Error.
+That’s why most cost functions in Machine Learning avoid using `MAE` and rather use `sum of squared errors` or `Root Means Squared Error`.